-- Policy Name Name of policy map. - ◆ Class Name Name of a class map that defines a traffic classification upon which a policy can act.
-A policy map can contain up to 200 class maps. - Action This attribute is used to set an internal QoS value in hardware for matching packets.
+- Policy Name Name of policy map. - Class Name Name of a class map that defines a traffic classification upon which a policy can act. - Action This attribute is used to set an internal QoS value in hardware for matching packets.
 The PHB label is composed of five bits, three bits for per-hop behavior, and two bits for the color scheme used to control queue congestion with the srTCM and trTCM metering functions. - Set CoS Configures the service provided to ingress traffic by setting an internal CoS value for a matching packet (as specified in rule settings for a class map).
-(Range: 0-7) - See Table 17, "Default Mapping of CoS/CFI to Internal PHB/Drop Precedence," on page 242). - Set PHB Configures the service provided to ingress traffic by setting the internal per-hop behavior for a matching packet (as specified in rule settings for a class map).
-(Range: 0-7)
+(Range: 0-7) - See Table 13, "Default Mapping of CoS/CFI Values to Queue/CFI," on page 205). - Set IP DSCP Configures the service provided to ingress traffic by setting an IP DSCP value for a matching packet (as specified in rule settings for a class map).
+(Range: 0-63) - Meter Check this to define the maximum throughput, burst rate, and the action that results from a policy violation. - Meter Mode Selects one of the following policing methods.